 Along with communication between devices and other IoT implementation, management of the information and accessibility were also crucial aspects and were addressed with a robust web interface.
 As such, ClearScale embarked on an effort to develop and deploy a solution that would serve as the middle graphical interface tier between the data and the client’s internal user base.

 The JVM Web application required not only the ability to log who was using the system and what actions they took, but also a security layer in order to properly grant authorization to key groups of users.
-Using this interface, a client user could manage groups or subgroups of devices, alarm and notifications rules, and have everything update in real-time.
-To do this, several interface layers were created between the web application, the Amazon DynamoDB and the AWS IoT.
+Using this interface, a client user could manage groups or subgroups of devices, as well as alarm and notifications rules, and have everything update in real-time.
+To do this, several interface layers were created between the web application, the Amazon DynamoDB, and the AWS IoT.
 This not only allowed for the creation of new rules, but it also provided the ability to restructure rulesets and visualize a tree layout of how the devices were connected to each other and the IoT backend.

 The Final Implementation